Notifications

 • Legal Profession Act

-Proposed amendments to the Legal Profession Act in relation to the Alberta Law Foundation Amendment
+Amendments to the Legal Profession Act in relation to the Alberta Law Foundation Amendment

-The amendments would authorize the Minister to impose or approve with respect to Alberta Law Foundation bylaws and issue directives to the Alberta Law Foundation.
+The amendments authorize the Minister to impose or approve with respect to Alberta Law Foundation bylaws and issue directives to the Alberta Law Foundation.

-• The amendments will also require the Alberta Law Foundation to make bylaws that are subject to the Minister’s directives, and are in accordance with the Act and the Act’s regulations.
+• The amendments also require the Alberta Law Foundation to make bylaws that are subject to the Minister’s directives, and are in accordance with the Act and the Act’s regulations.

-Proposed amendment to the Legal Profession Act in relation to Legal Aid Alberta
+Amendment to the Legal Profession Act in relation to Legal Aid Alberta

-Proposed amendments to the Legal Profession Act in relation to regulation of lawyers
+Amendments to the Legal Profession Act in relation to regulation of lawyers

 • include a purpose statement for the Law Society of Alberta stating its mandate is to uphold and protect the public interest in the administration of justice and giving some details on what that entails